christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 The formation of wadis (dry river bed) bahadas (alluvial deposits), playas (dry lake beds), pediments (water eroded plains) inselbergs

-The role of water in deserts also extends to a mechanical weathering  process diurnal temperature
+The role of water in deserts also extends to a mechanical weathering  process diurnal temperature diurnal temperature is  more powerful when there is an presence of water that support the presenvce of exfolaiation

+The role of water in desert vegetation evaporation outweighs water inputs leading to the formation of salt pans left on the plain

+These salt lakes are highly saline with high concentration of soluble sodium salts onlt highly specialised halophyte vegetation ial exist evaporation of water has a direct bearing upon salt pan landscape, the role of water is also undermined historically

+### The interrelatedness of carbon and water

+However one could argue that there are many interrelateness in things such as photosynthesis

+co2 + water this relies on the presemve for water and carbon dioxide for processes such as atranspiration

+Furthermore when considering decomposition one must understand how it is undertaken by detrivores which cannot operate